18F/handbook/pages/tools/github.md

 - **You do not need approval to create public repositories.**

-- **Ask TTS Tech Portfolio before deleting repositories.** As a government team, we can’t delete repositories without TTS Tech Portfolio first reviewing them for information that they may need to retain (including issues, pull request comments, commit history, and other information).
+- **Ask TTS Tech Operations before deleting repositories.** As a government team, we can’t delete repositories without TTS Tech Operations first reviewing them for information that they may need to retain (including issues, pull request comments, commit history, and other information).
 [Archiving](#archiving) is preferred in most cases.
 If you want to delete a repository, go to